 Herbs, Minerals, and Vitamins

 Several herbs, minerals, and vitamins have been reported to help with sleep.
 These are:

 Melatonin.
-You’ve probably heard that melatonin and L-tryptophan, which is a pre-cursor of melatonin, are beneficial for sleep .
-You have also probably been told that when you eat a lot of turkey, you get sleepy because of L-tryptophan.
+You’ve probably heard that melatonin and L-tryptophan, which is a precursor of melatonin, are beneficial for sleep.
+You have also probably been told that when you eat a lot of turkeys, you get sleepy because of L-tryptophan.
 That’s because melatonin regulates your sleep and wake cycles.